wgitscht/comment-spring-data-rest/Readme.md

 ### Spring Rest Data - Comment Service with less than

-This is a very simple example how powe
+This is a very simple example how powerful spring-rest-data may be.

 Send this header to get just links:
 `Accept: application/x-spring-data-compact+json`